 "DESERVED!?
-I'll give you what you deserve you…"
+I'll give you what you deserve, you…"

 "Then ask them," snarled Harry, still glaring at the traitor in his hands.
 "I'll make sure he answers."
-At this moment, a clear, yellowish liquid came dripping out from under the prisoner's robe as he trembled in fear.
+At this moment, a clear, yellowish liquid came dripping out from under the prisoner's robe, as he trembled in fear.

-"Alas," said Dumbledore calmly, while others in the room were chuckling at Wormtail's loss of bladder control.
+"Alas," stated Dumbledore calmly, while others in the room were chuckling at Wormtail's loss of bladder control.
 "As I'd like our prisoner to survive his interrogation, I believe it would be best if you left the room.
 Besides, I believe that Miss Granger may need to speak with you."

 Harry knew that it was a bluff, but thought it might be a helpful one.
-"In that case, I hope he doesn't answer your questions," he said before walking off to look for his girlfriend.
+"In that case, I hope he doesn't answer your questions," he commented, before walking off to look for his girlfriend.

 Hermione Granger had never been more embarrassed in her life.
 This was supposed to be a great night – a romantic night for her and Harry.
 Instead, she'd almost dragged that…that rat into a broom closet to…" She shuddered as she thought about what could have happened.
 Tears were freely falling from her eyes as her feet carried her further away from the hospital wing.
 She was actually surprised to find herself outside the door to the bathroom where a troll had once attacked her, before Harry jumped on its back to save her.
-She opened the door and entered because she'd always thought it was a good place to cry.
+She opened it and entered because she'd always thought it was a good place to cry.

 Harry had been all over the castle.
 He'd checked the library, the Room of Requirement and even had a second-year Gryffindor girl he met in their common room go up into Hermione's dorm (*He does not have the Marauder's Map in this story*) to see if she were there.
 He was getting desperate by this time.
 He thought of a long shot, but didn't know any other place to try, so he started walking toward the location where he'd first become friends with the most important person in his life.